 A polysomnography is done to detect sleep apnea.
-In the test the heart, brain and lung activities are tested during sleep to check any abnormality.
+In the test the heart, brain and lung activities are tested during sleep to check for abnormalities.
 Oximetry might also be done to check the blood oxygen level during sleep.
-In some cases MRI might also be done.
+In some cases an MRI might also be done.

 If a person is experiencing excessive daytime tiredness along with frequent night arousals accompanied by a choking or gasping for air feeling, they should talk to their clinician about sleep apnea.
 Excessive tiredness can lead to many side effects such as endangering your life or others when driving.
 Severe mood changes, mental dysfunction, and libido reduction are also associated with sleep apnea.

 The Apnea-Hyponea Index was created to quantify the severity of apnea.
-There are difference indices; the simplest counts the number of breathing stoppages per hour, with under 5 considered normal (no apnea).
+Under 5 stoppages is considered normal (no apnea).
 Mild apnea is 5 to 15 incidences per hour, moderate 15-30, and severe greater than 30.
 There is some controversy because different ways of measuring apnea lead to different results; this is an area where diagnostic standards could be improved.

 State laws may require that doctors who know about excessively sleepy people (clinical name for condition: excessive daytime sleepiness) report them to the motor vehicle bureau.
 The American Thoracic Society (a professional medical group) does not recommend physicians interfere with driving privileges unless the patient has been in a crash or some other event indicates particularly high risk.
 The society recommends doctors report patients only if they have been in an accident, has apnea that cannot be treated, or refuses treatment within two months of diagnosis.

 Neurogenic tachypnea is a disorder of breathing - is when people breathe fast and shallow.
 Neurogenic tachypnea is sometimes the beginnings of neurodegenerative disease.
 Which is why it is important that your doctor check you out.